 Is there a best time to post on TikTok?

-TikTok does a great job serving each of its users a highly personalized mix of content on the app’s main interface, the For You page.
-Videos suggested on the For You page can come from accounts big and small, but they have one thing in common — for the most part, they are no older than a couple of days.
+Yes and no. TikTok does a great job serving each of its users a highly personalized mix of content on the app’s main interface, the For You page.
+But usually, videos suggested on the For You page are no older than a couple of days.

 So, for best results, you’ll want to post to TikTok when your audience is most likely to already be scrolling.
 In other words, finding your best time to post will require understanding where your audience is located (time zones matter) and when they’re online.